jaysonjoseph2/Digital-Envelope-App-in-Android-Studio/README.md

 **IMPORTANT**

-**This code was designed to be ran in Android Studio via cloning the repository.
+**This code is meant to demonstrate a simple digital evnvelope method and is not recommended to be used for confidentiial files.
+The app itself designed to be ran in Android Studio via cloning the repository.
 Trying in any other environment might cause unintended errors.**

 **Project Structure**